wkaisertexas/ros2_tracing_cpp/README.md

 After this, you can build your packages with `colcon` like normal.

 > [!WARNING]
 > However, you must `source install/setup.sh` before building any of the other packages you want tracepoints enabled in.
-This is very atypical for a ROS2 project, but is a valid workaround to building with tracepoints enabled while not requiring a from-source ROS2 build.
+This is **atypical** for a ROS 2 project, but is a valid workaround to building with tracepoints enabled while not requiring a from-source ROS build.

-### Downloading the ROS2 Tracing C++ Plugin from the Latest GitHub Release
+### Downloading the ROS 2 Tracing C++ Plugin from the Latest GitHub Release

 If you are running on a x86 system, you can [download the latest release binary](https://github.com/wkaisertexas/ros2_tracing_cpp/releases/latest).